-- Construction paper
+- Colored construction paper

-- Glue (Since I am crafting with my toddler, I prefer Elmer’s new Natural’s line of products.)
+- Glue (Since I am crafting with my toddler, I prefer Elmer’s new Natural’s line of products)

-If you kids can’t yet use safety scissors they will need an adult’s help.
+If your kids can’t yet use safety scissors, they will need an adult’s help.
 Maddilyn hasn’t mastered safety scissors yet so I pre cut out everything for her.

 You will also need to trace and cut out two handprints.

-While you cut out the hand prints have your child decorate the shirt with markers for an added personal touch.
+While you cut out the hand prints, have your child decorate the shirt with markers for an added personal touch.
 They can also add eyes, nose and lips to the face.

-Once your card is all glued together it should look like this.
+Once your card is all glued together, it should look like this.